-On November 17, 2017, the Company consolidated its share capital based on one post consolidated common share for every two pre-consolidated common shares.
+• On November 17, 2017, the Company consolidated its share capital based on one post consolidated common share for every two pre-consolidated common shares.
 All common share and per common share amounts, including options and warrants, in these financial statements have been adjusted to give retroactive effect to the share consolidation.

-Notes to the Condensed Interim Financial Statements for the Three Months Ended January 31, 2018 (Unaudited) (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements for the Three and Nine Months Ended July 31, 2018 (Unaudited)